-Local Operating Procedures (LOPs) are prescribed procedures specific to a certain zip line/canopy tour to be followed routinely.
-Local operating procedures are determined by a facility considering the policies and or procedures recommended by the builder, trainer, or manufacturer of the element.
-These local procedures are specific to the daily function of a zip line/canopy tour course.
-They must be known and followed by any staff that operates the zip lines to limit risk of injury to a Participant.
+Local Operating Procedures (LOPs) are prescribed procedures specific to a certain challenge course to be followed routinely.
+Local operating procedures are determined by a facility considering the policies and or procedures recommended by the builder, trainer, and manufacturer of the element.
+These local procedures are specific to the daily function of a challenge course.
+They must be known and followed by any staff that operates the challenge course to limit risk of injury to a Participant.
 A Level 1 Facillitator must know the local operating procedures for any site at which they work.